Battle of Mycale: Historiography

 Historian Jan Zacharias van Rookhuijzen notes how Plutarch is the only ancient writer who described the victory at Mycale as something the Athenians took pride in.
-Plutarch, in his account, had also noted the Corinthian gallantry at Mycale. van Rookhuijzen notes how most ancient writers did not give the battle much thought, with Ephorus of Cyme being the only one who considered it to have some importance.
-Modern historians like Hignett and Cawkwell have claimed Herodotus also did not have much interest in the battle.
+Plutarch, in his account, also noted the Corinthian gallantry at Mycale. van Rookhuijzen notes how most ancient writers did not give the battle much thought, with Ephorus of Cyme being the only one who considered it to have some importance.
+Modern historians like Hignett and Cawkwell claim Herodotus did not have much interest in the battle.
 Herodotus probably concluded his account with the battle of Mycale and the second Ionian revolt because he wanted to come full circle on the commencement of his account with the first Ionian Revolt.

 Burn found Herodotus' account to be biased towards the Athenians.
 He also finds the battle of Mycale to have parallels with Plataea, as both battles saw only one flank engaged in combat, and both witnessed fighting at the Persian shield walls and camps.
 Hignett argues the similarities between the two battles are not suspicious and can naturally be expected.
-Burn says Mycale was a "relatively small battle", and notes how Thucydides did not consider it as important as Salamis or Artemisium.
-In the works of the tragic poet Phrynichus, the naval victories at Salamis and Mycale were the results of policies crafted by the Athenian commander Themistocles.
+Burn says Mycale was a "relatively small battle", and notes Thucydides did not consider it as important as Salamis or Artemisium.
+In the works of tragic poet Phrynichus, the naval victories at Salamis and Mycale were the results of policies crafted by the Athenian commander Themistocles.
 Historian Franz Stoessl says Phyrnichus formed his opinions on the Persian Wars by emphasizing the two triumphs of the Greek navy at Salamis and Mycale.
-Stoessl notes that Aeschylus believed the Europeans and Asians should not cross the seas and intervene in each other's countries.
-Stoessl says this is the reason for Aeschylus not even mentioning the battle of Mycale, precisely because it was fought in Asia Minor.
+Athenian tragedian Aeschylus believed Europeans and Asians should not cross the seas and intervene in each other's countries.
+Stoessl says this is the reason for Aeschylus not even mentioning the battle of Mycale, because it was fought in Asia Minor.